-The restriction element, which is a reference to the group xs: simpleRestrictionModel from the XML Schema namespace, is a constraint that restricts the domain beyond the type definition of the particular term syntax of the item, which can be domain-specific.
+A restriction applies to the value that can be filled in by an agreement initiator at the specified location at agreement creation time.
+If all filled in values adhere to their respective restriction an agreement is compliant with its template The restriction element, which is a reference to the group xs:simpleRestrictionModel from the XML Schema namespace, is a constraint that restricts the domain beyond the type definition of the particular term syntax of the item, which can be domain-specific.
 The restriction syntax is taken from the corresponding XML Schema definition of the group.
-It is the responsibility of the author of the template to make sure that the restriction defined in the Item is a valid restriction of the type of the field that the item location attribute points to.
+It is the responsibility of the author of the template to make sure that the restriction defined in the Item is a valid restrictions are not quality of service constraints, which are to be defined in guarantee terms.